IsaacShrestha/expense-visual-display/README.md

 # expense-visual-display-V1
-Expense visual display V1 is developed to help you track your personal expense and display it in form of human understandable charts.
-This is a small web-app.
-It loads data via CSV file and displays in the form of chart.
-At present it has one pie-chart displaying 'What did I spend for?', bar-chart displaying 'My expenditure detail' and second bar-chart displaying 'How much did I spend?'.
+Expense visual display V1 is developed to help you track your personal expense and display it as human understandable charts.
+It is a small web-app.
+It loads data via CSV file and displays in the form of charts.
+At present it has a pie-chart displaying 'What did I spend for?', bar-chart displaying 'My expenditure detail' and second bar-chart displaying 'How much did I spend?'.
 The x-axis of 'How much did I spend?' bar-chart gives the frequency and bars give the amount spent.

-It needs to be hosted either in Online server or localhost to enable it display charts according to data provided in CSV file.
+It needs to be hosted either in Online server or localhost to enable it to display charts based on data provided in CSV file.
-For V1, data needs to loaded manually into the CSV file as shown in table below:
+For V1, data needs to manually loaded into the CSV file as in table below:

 | Timestamp        | Expenseid           | Expense-for  | Amount  | Category  |
 | ---------------- |:-------------------:| ------------:|--------:| ---------:|